 Cycling to Agra meant leaving the epic mountainous landscapes behind, though it wasn’t long since setting off before we established a great appreciation of a flat road.
 A reliably consistent 0% gradient was a relief for our legs, this meant that we could average a considerable speed and therefore able to cover much a greater distance each day.
 This was all too well as we hoped to spend two days in Agra which meant we needed to cover 900 kilometres in ten days to make the border crossing into Nepal with sufficient time for our planned arrival in Kathmandu for Christmas.
 During the first day out of Rishikesh my zero puncture record came to an abrupt end when my rear inner tube exploded.
-3000 kilometres and even hacking the harsh road conditions of Pakistan, I was proud of Victouria.
+3,000 kilometres and even hacking the harsh road conditions of Pakistan, I was proud of Victouria.

 Click to see the video footage

 I was excited to be reunited with Eliza, a close friend and ex-flat mate who we plan to spend Christmas with in Kathmandu.
 She was travelling through India and coincidentally planned to be in Agra at the same time.
-We shared travel tales over an Indian thali, a cup of chai and a round of cornetto style ice cream.
+We shared travel tales over an Indian thali, a cup of chai and a round of Cornetto style ice cream.
 The following day we headed to the Taj Mahal.
-I was slightly irritated when informed that a tourist ticket was 20 times the price of a ticket when compared to Indian tourists, however, this meant we could jump the insanely long queues, and I mean, insane.
+I was slightly irritated when informed that a tourist ticket was 20 times the price of a ticket when compared to Indian tourists, however, this meant we could jump the insanely long queues, and I mean, insanely long queues.
 The line of tourists for the mausoleum was so ridiculously long that it made the queue for the Dumbo the Elephant ride at Disney’s Magic Kingdom seem like the blink of an eye.
 Queues aside, the Taj Mahal was magnificent, a true symbol of eternal love, and in the afternoon as the sun neared the horizon the colour of the white marble warmed, the captivating presence of the mausoleum accentuated.

-Upon leaving Agra, our final destination in India I felt a mix of emotions, my mood was somewhat melancholy as our Indian adventure was coming to an end, however, this was blended with a dose of excitement as Nepal beckoned, a country I have had a deep desire to visit for many years.
+Upon leaving Agra, our final destination in India, I felt a mix of emotions.
+My mood was somewhat melancholy as our Indian adventure was coming to an end, however, this was blended with a dose of excitement as Nepal beckoned, a country I have had a deep desire to visit for many years.
 In the life of Luke Woods the lure of a mountain range is simply irresistible.
 Riding away from the white marble wonder welcomed the beginning of December, due to the lack of an advent calendar we would ask each other what we had in our imaginary calendars.
-This question was usually reciprocated with a “robin red breast on a branch” or even “a dancing snowman“.
-During the cold mornings and hot days and in the absence of Christmas trees and twinkling icicle lights it brought us a shared sense of festive cheer and brought back fond memories of the frosty run up to Christmas.
+This question was usually reciprocated with a “Robin red breast on a branch” or even “A dancing snowman.”
+During the cold mornings and hot days and in the absence of Christmas trees and twinkling icicle lights, it brought us a shared sense of festive cheer and brought back fond memories of the frosty run up to Christmas.
 It was difficult to contain our excitement to open the door on the 25th.

-The days were long as we needed to keep on schedule and long days meant deep hunger.
+Cycling days were long as we needed to keep on schedule and long days meant deep hunger.
 So much so that Jacob, who proudly completed his cycling proficiency test at primary school and is acutely aware of road safety regulations with years of a London commute and months of navigating busy roads in countries with few, if any, road safety laws, was caught unawares.
 The deep hunger took hold.
 Whilst riding down a highway he couldn’t resist the urge to glance at his phone to determine the distance to the next Dhaba or roadside restaurant.
 At that precise moment three young people riding a motor bike, one of which a young baby, pulled out on to the highway and stopped suddenly with no indication.
 Riding ahead of Jacob the next I heard was a heart wrenching clatter.
-I stopped, dropped my bike, saw that the motorbike was still upright as I approached Jacob who lay in a foetal position with a slight twitch.
+I stopped, dropped my bike, saw that the motorbike was still upright as I approached Jacob who lay in a fetal position with a slight twitch.
 Within the next 4 seconds my entire fire service trauma training raced through my mind.
-My heart suddenly fired on all cylinders, adrenaline pumping through my veins, senses heightened, I approached Jacob prepared to start a primary survey of the ‘casualty’, “Jacob man, are you okay!?“, cradling his phone he glanced up “I’m OK, how does my bike look?“.
+My heart suddenly fired on all cylinders, adrenaline pumping through my veins, senses heightened, I approached Jacob prepared to start a primary survey of the ‘casualty’, “Jacob man, are you okay!?”
+Cradling his phone he glanced up “I’m OK, how does my bike look?”
 His bike was fine, what a relief.
 Except for a bruised hip and a slight loss of dignity everyone was fine including the baby who was cradled by her father.
 Shaken up, we rolled onto the next suitable spot to rest.
 It was a stark reminder that we weren’t invincible and no matter what country you are in, whether or not mobile phone use is forbidden whilst on the road, it is certainly not a wise decision.